 Note to truck overlanders: your vehicle is too big and too heavy for those hand-powered ferries, so expect to make more loops around lagoons or rivers via asphalt or unpaved roads.

 Along the way you can stop to do kitesurfing, windsurfing, sandboarding, buggy tours in the dunes and eat some fantastic seafood.
-Here are more photos of driving Brazil’s beaches and dunes.

 5. The Transamazônica, Traversing the Amazon: from Humaitás to Altamira